Injection Mold: The Cost of Injection Molding Material

 These materials are so common because all these materials are durable and affordable.
 Your product itself is the best decision-maker in deciding which material to choose to create the product.
 Apart from that, the material selection also depends on for what purpose you will use the product.

-In addition, Injection mold usually costs between $950 and $85000.
-Various factors impact injection molding’s final price, including complexity and size.
-The average price is around $12000.
+In addition, various factors impact injection molding’s final price, including complexity and size.

 Most Expensive Injection Molding Materials

 The most expensive injection molding materials include Polycarbonate, Teflon, Polysulfone, PEEK, Acetal, and Polyurethane.
 These materials come with special properties and are usually stronger, making them an ideal choice for specialized use.